 El School Choir He developed his activity for more than 20 years.

-Finally, from 2012, the College offers the Official Elementary Music Teachings in the Music school San Fernando.From 1976
+Finally, from 2012, the College offers the Official Elementary Music Teachings in the Music school San Fernando.Since 1976

-San Fernando IT Services It was an initiative of the School aimed at offering training services for individuals and companies at a time when personal computers were beginning to be implemented.
+San Fernando Informatics It was an initiative of the School aimed at offering training services for individuals and companies at a time when personal computers were beginning to be implemented.

 The School was an Authorized Center for teaching Professional Administrative Training and Management Informatics, where they obtained their degree near 500 students.